I Hired A Closet Organizer On Yelp — And Was Shocked By The Results

-There are a lot of things that live rent-free in my mind, but one of the most unfortunate thoughts is the inside of my closet.
-I want to be an organized person — I buy little containers and baskets, and frequently chuck anything that’s not bringing me joy.
+Of all the things I overthink about daily, the inside ofmy closet is probably the most prominent.
+While I strive to be an organized person, this part of my home always manages to thwart my efforts.
+Yes, I buy little containers and baskets, and frequently follow Marie Kondo’s lead by ridding my space of things that don’t bring me joy.
 Somehow, I just never manage to get my stuff in perfect, Instagram-worthy order.
 Which is why, when I got the opportunity to try a closet organizer on Yelp, I leapt at the chance.

 To caveat, I’ve always been a little skeptical about whether it was worth it to hire a professional organizer for any part of my home.
 Yes, it does bother me that the food in my pantry isn’t lined-up and color-coded, and my sweaters are in a heap of controlled chaos.
 But, I reasoned, if I really wanted my home to be perfectly organized, I could do it myself.